pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 It's debatable whether or not this is a Rust Gotcha, since it's not a simple straight-forward case of coercing a `&'static str` into a `&'a str` but coercing a `for<T> Fn() -> &'static T` into a `for<'a, T> Fn() -> &'a T`.
 The former is a coercion between values and the latter is a coercion between types.

 **Key Takeaways**
-- Rust can only coerce values, and does not coerce types
 - functions with `for<'a, T> fn() -> &'a T` signatures are more flexible and work in more scenarios than functions with `for<T> fn() -> &'static T` signatures